teriyake/AskOwl/readme.md

 ## Project Description

-Create a chatbot that provides quick and accurate info, making more pleasant the experience of navigating the oftentimes inaccessible school websites.
+AskOwl is a chatbot that provides quick and accurate info, making more pleasant the experience of navigating the oftentimes inaccessible school websites.

 ## Protoype Summary